 I want to have someone tell me step by step how to do something, that’s why I love online courses.
 They are put together in a purposeful way to help you learn and learn quickly~ ( I have a great one here. 😉) This Beginners Photography Essentials Program will walk you through learning your camera in a step by step, purposeful manner, and what’s even better, you can get feedback from me.
 I guarantee you will be shooting better pictures in no time.

 Commit to having your camera in your hands daily.
 This is by far the most important thing you can do to improve your photography, and it doesn’t take that much time each day.
 Photography is just like any other hobby or sport, for that matter.
 You don’t go out to play your weekly tennis game without having practiced.
 You can’t expect to get amazing photographs if you only pick up your camera once in a while.

 Photography takes muscle and brain memory to solidify all of the things you are learning, so practice is vital!
 Keep your camera where you can just grab it and go.
 Take it on walks, to the park with your kids, and just take photos inside.
 Making it part of your day, every day will help solidify all of the new things that you are learning!

-Take advantages of these easy-to-follow photography hacks, check out my Let Go of Auto Course and watch your photography improve in no time!
+Take advantages of these easy-to-follow photography hacks, check out my Beginners Photography Essentials Program and watch your photography improve in no time!
 Join our Facebook community to get answers to all your photography questions and share your latest projects!
 Can’t wait to see your snaps!